Police investigating fatal shooting on Pleasant Valley Road in Virginia Beach

 VIRGINIA BEACH, Va.
-(WAVY) — Police are investigating a shooting Saturday night that left one dead and one with injuries.
+(WAVY) — Police are investigating a double shooting Sunday night that left one dead and one with injuries.

-Homicide Detectives are actively investigating this case, and there is currently no suspect information.
+Homicide Detectives are actively investigating this case, and police say there is currently no suspect information.

 Latest News